artefactual/atom-docs/user-manual/data-templates/dc-template.rst

 =====================================

 At present, there is no DC-based CSV template for importing descriptions into  AtoM.
-However, because is based on the `International Council on Archives <http://www.ica.org/>`_ ' ISAD(G) standard (see:
-:ref:`ISAD <isad-template>`), the ISAD CSV template can be used for import, as all templates have been crosswalked in AtoM where possible.
+However, because AtoM was originally based on the `ICA's <http://www.ica.org/>`_  ISAD(G) standard (see: :ref:`ISAD <isad-template>`), the ISAD CSV template can be used for import, as all templates have been crosswalked in AtoM where possible.

 To test this, we recommend creating a full DC description in AtoM, and then changing the display template to DC, to determine where field in DC map to